MangelMaxime/Nacara/docs/nacara/guides/deploy-your-site.md

 You can now deploy the `docs` folder almost anywhere.

-For example, on Github you can choose to push the `docs` and serve your
+For example, on Github you can choose to push the `docs` and serve your website using [Github pages](https://pages.github.com/).